O1O1O1O/blog/_posts/2019-10-17-64bit-hash-for-postgres-and-bigquery.md

 ## Why 64-bit numbers gain?

 Today I found myself needing a 64-bit hash function to generate something I can use as an identity for some potentially very large string columns.
+Instead of storing the string I store the hash as a 64-bit integer type i.e.
+`BIGINT` on Postgres or `INT64` on BigQuery.
 Previously I had been using the BigQuery function [FARM_FINGERPRINT](https://cloud.google.com/bigquery/docs/reference/standard-sql/hash_functions) which
-Google promises is both very fast and a very good hash although it isn't designed to be cryptographically strong and is only 64-bits.
-However since I'm dealing with tens, if not hundreds of millions of strings the chances of a random collision with 64-bits is still vanishingly small (one in billions).
+Google promises is both very fast and [high quality](https://github.com/aappleby/smhasher) hash even though it isn't designed to be cryptographically strong - it is after all "only" 64-bits.
+Since I'm dealing with collections of tens, to a few hundreds of million of strings the chances of a random collision with 64-bits is still vanishingly small (one in tens of billions).
+If I was really paranoid I could check an invariant before exporting hashed data to somewhere that matters e.g. assert `count(distinct hash(string)) == count(distinct string)`.

 ## The problem with Farm fingerprint

-The problem with Farm fingerprint is although it is based on the open source [FarmHash](https://github.com/google/farmhash) library it doesn't seem to be widely used elsewhere.
+The problem with Farm fingerprint is although it is based on the [FarmHash](https://github.com/google/farmhash) library which has been open source for several years it doesn't seem to be widely other than in Google products.
 Initially I was only using the hash values internally to normalize some tables and avoid repeating big long strings.
 The data was being computed in BigQuery and exported to Postgres and the later didn't really need to know what hash algorithm was being used.

 ## Postgres' best alternative?

-Since I found myself wanting to also generate these hash values in Postgres but there are no implementations of FarmHash for Postgres that I could use.
+I found myself wanting to also generate these hash values in Postgres but there are no implementations of FarmHash for Postgres that I could use.
 Looking at the [list of hash functions](https://www.postgresql.org/docs/11/pgcrypto.html) we find that MD5 is by far the fastest with 150M hashes/sec on their benchmark system which is 4x the nearest competing hash SHA1.

 ## 64-bit MD5 in Postgres

-For maximum compactness I'd like the id to be just 64-bits which as mentioned above is I believe sufficiently unlikely to cause a collision for my data set that I don't care.
+MD5 generates a 128-bit value but for maximum compactness I'd like the id to be just 64-bits which as mentioned above is I believe sufficiently unlikely to cause a collision for my data set that I don't need to worry about it care.
+Remember again that I don't have a requirement for a hash secure against forced hash-collision exploits.
+Furthermore with judicious schema design I can ensure a hash collision at worst would cause a constraint error when inserting data, or to cause an string id generated with the hash to resolve to `NULL` instead of the "wrong" string.
 After all Google seems happy with 64-bits for their farm fingerprint hash which gives a total of 16 billion billion combinations (that's 16 quintillion according to [Wikipedia](https://en.wikipedia.org/wiki/Names_of_large_numbers)).

 The MD5 function on Postgres outputs a 128-bit value in the form of a hex string.

 So if you do:
 ```sql